CanopyTax/browserslist-config-canopy/README.md

   the snapshot might not be up-to-date when we don't update this repository often.
 However, it is still hopefully helpful when you make changes just to see which browsers you're now targeting.

 ## Usage
 In your package.json, create a browserslist property that extends the canopy config.
+Read [here](https://github.com/ai/browserslist#shareable-configs) for more details.
 ```json
 {
   "browserslist": [